kevinpalm/red_hat_customers/report.md

 ### Project Overview
 The official project overview can be found on the [competition description page](https://www.kaggle.com/c/predicting-red-hat-business-value).
-The following overview will just be my own paraphrasing and interpretation of the competition goals.
+The following overview is just my own paraphrasing and interpretation of the competition goals.

 Red Hat is a software company which specializes in open-source,